Riparian Areas Assessment & Restoration Project 2017-2019

 Landowners within the SEAWA watershed are invited to propose projects to be funded by the Riparian Areas Assessment and Restoration Project.

-Applications are due by March 31, 2018.
+Applications are due by April, 2019.
 Applications will be considered on a ‘first-come, first-served’ basis.
 The total extent of riparian restoration is limited by grant availability.

 Eligible Applicants and Projects are found in the Funding Eligibility document.
 Applications for funding can be made by completing the Application Form.
 Contact information for inquiries and assistance in filing the Application Form are provided in the Application Form.

-All projects and related activities required of the partner landowner must be completed by December 31, 2018.
+All projects and related activities required of the partner landowner must be completed by January 2020.